Afghan cricket team in India in 2018

 The Afghanistan cricket team toured India in June 2018 to play a one-off Test match against the India cricket team.
-It was Afghanistan's first Test since they were awarded Test status by the International Cricket Council (ICC) in June 2017.
+It was Afghanistan's first Test since they were awarded the Test status by the International Cricket Council (ICC) in June 2017.
 India won the match in two days by an innings and 262 runs.
 Afghanistan were dismissed twice in the same day, only the fourth time this has happened in Tests.
-It was India's biggest win by an innings in Tests, and they became the first Asian team to win a Test match inside two days.
+For India, it was their biggest win by an innings in Tests, and they became the first Asian team to win a Test match inside two days.

-After the match, India's captain Ajinkya Rahane said that it is just the beginning for Afghanistan, and playing more Tests and first-class cricket would improve the side.
-Phil Simmons, Afghanistan's coach, said that the team were "by no means happy' with their performance", but believes they will get there with further hard work.
+After the match, India's captain Ajinkya Rahane said that playing more Tests and first-class cricket would improve the Afghan side.
+Phil Simmons, Afghanistan's coach, said that the team were "'by no means happy' with their performance", but believed they would get there with further hard work.

 Background

 In late 2017, it was announced that Zimbabwe would be Afghanistan's first Test opponents, but the tour was confirmed as being limited overs matches only.
 In December 2017, the Board of Control for Cricket in India (BCCI) and the Afghanistan Cricket Board (ACB) confirmed that the match would take place in 2018, with the exact date and venue to be announced at a later date.
 In January 2018, both the ACB and the BCCI confirmed the Test would be played in June at the M. Chinnaswamy Stadium in Bengaluru.
 It was the first time a Test match was played in June in India.